SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

         name: my-source-name
 ```

-This will create a new http source with `my-source-name` name in you sumologic account.
+This will create a new HTTP source with the name `my-source-name` in your Sumo Logic account.

 **This configuration doesn't modify or remove HTTP sources from your account.
-If you rename a source in `values.yaml`, new source will be added to sumologic platform**
+If you rename a source in `values.yaml`, the new source will be added to your Sumo Logic account**

 ### Update Fluentd configuration